 When we are forced to deal with problems, difficulties and losses from a disease or medical condition, it can seem very unfair.

 However, I am still alive and while I am alive, I want to be a part of life as much as possible.
 Even so, this is something I often struggle with.
-Both my parents suffered with and endured disease over more than a few years.
+Both my parents suffered with and endured disease for a long time.
 My father died with complications from Parkinson’s and my mother, after several years of treating her lymphoma, ultimately became a casualty of cancer.
 I’ve lost others to disease as well.

 Acceptance Can Also Be A Battle